Graduate Admissions and Program FAQs

 How many students are admitted?

-The program typically enrolls 25 to 30 students across the three levels: MGD II first years, MGD II second years, and MGD III.
-The program accepts up to 12 total incoming students for the MGD II and MGD III tracks each fall, depending upon the number of students matriculating or graduating in a given cycle.
+The program typically enrolls 25 to 30 students across the three levels: MGXD II first years, MGXD II second years, and MGXD III.
+The program accepts up to 12 total incoming students for the MGXD II and MGXD III tracks each fall, depending upon the number of students matriculating or graduating in a given cycle.